Caber-Systems/.github/profile/README.md

 ## About
 Caber is backed by data and security industry veterans from Cisco, Akamai, Riverbed, Netskope, Meta, and Oracle.

-Caber is Copyright 2024, Caber Systems, Inc.
+*Reach out to us: dev@caber.com*

-Terms of use are available at https://www.caber.com/legal/terms-of-service
+Terms of use are available at https://www.caber.com/legal/terms-of-service Copyright 2024, Caber Systems, Inc.